MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 - Publish and make available a developer and/or publisher terms of service and content guidelines for products listed in your marketplace.
 - Provide a means for users to report inappropriate content, or content that violates your terms of service or content guidelines.
 - Implement a method for review and detection of content that is in violation of your terms or guidelines and take enforcement actions.
+- Enable users to opt-into content that is higher rated than the base product and prevent minors from accessing content that is higher rated than their age or parental controls allow.
 - Comply with all legal and regulatory requirements regarding operations of digital storefronts.

 ### 11.14 Gambling Apps